Specialist Production Instructors – Textiles

 Teach a trade.
 Build a future.

-Her Majesty’s Prison and Probations Service (HMPPS) is looking for specialist production instructors to run our on-site prison workshops.
+HM Prison and Probation Service (HMPPS) is looking for specialist production instructors to run our on-site prison workshops.
 This is a vital role in the prison service, engaging offenders in constructive activity and teaching them skills for life, so they can find employment on release.

 Things you need to know

 Our workshops produce a range of products for internal use by offenders and prisons.
 This varies from garment manufacture, textiles and bedding.
 The workshop will always have a number of products in different stages of production.
 Products include everything from jackets, sweatshirts and curtains, manufacturing around two million products per year for the internal market.
 We also manufacture for the Ministry of Defence and for other justice systems or approved premises.

 All workshops are self-contained, carrying out all processes used in garment manufacture, from cutting, sewing (using industrial machinery), inspecting, pressing and packing.
 All workshops run a QA system with some select workshops being accredited to IOS9001.